Lawsuits to air London Metal Exchange's dirty laundry

 "The LME had, at that time, an incentive to accommodate Goldman and other large shareholders of the LME, and also brought customers to the LME," Lovell's suit states.

-It alleges that the LME-approved rules empowered Goldman to push prices up and restrain aluminum supplies.
+It alleges that the LME-approved rules empowered Goldman to push prices up and restrain aluminium supplies.

-Michigan-based Superior Extrusion, which makes aluminum tubes, bars and shapes for cars, pipelines, railings and furniture, says it was damaged by being forced to buy aluminum at an inflated premium despite global oversupply of the metal.
+Michigan-based Superior Extrusion, which makes aluminium tubes, bars and shapes for cars, pipelines, railings and furniture, says it was damaged by being forced to buy aluminium at an inflated premium despite global oversupply of the metal.

 Before Goldman bought its Metro warehousing subsidiary in Detroit in 2010, it took six weeks to get metal from it.
 The current wait time is around 18 months.
 While the metal is kept in the warehouse, Goldman earns rent.